 A complete set of application documents includes the following: the online application (includes personal statement and work/research/volunteer history), one transcript from each postsecondary institution attended (international transcripts must be evaluated by World Education Services [WES]), and completed reference letters from at least two individuals.
-The GRE is not required for admission to most of our academic programs and will not be considered as part of the application for admission.
+The GRE is not required for admission to most of our academic programs.
 The department of Biostatistics offers a GRE optional policy.
 Students applying to BIOS can submit a GRE score for consideration.
 The GRE score must be submitted at the same time as the application for admission.

-Admission is competitive; therefore, applications should be submitted well in advance of the deadline.
+Applications should be submitted well in advance of the deadline to ensure consideration for meritbased scholarships.
 Applications received or completed after the deadline will be considered on a space available basis.
-Applicants whose files are completed by the January 5 deadline are typically notified of their admission decision within eight weeks.
+Applicants whose files are completed and verified in SOPHAS by the January 5 deadline are typically notified of their admission decision within eight weeks.